Poland School System

 - Radio WKBN 570, WNIO 1390, WNCD 93.3, WBBG 106.1, WICT 95.1, WTNX, 95.9, WMXY 98.9, HOT 101.1, WBTJ 101.9, and Y103

-In case of hazardous weather conditions or utility equipment failure, the Poland Schools are permitted by Ohio law to close up to five days for such purposes without any makeup days required.
-The State requires any days missed beyond five to be made up.
+In case of hazardous weather conditions or utility equipment failure, the Poland Schools are permitted by Ohio law to close up to three days for such purposes without any makeup days required.
+The State requires any days missed beyond three to be made up.

 Ohio Law also permits school districts to delay opening schools up to two (2) hours for hazardous weather without that day being designated as a calamity day.

 Should a delay be implemented, here are some important procedures to remember: A two hour delay means all schools simply start two hours later.